The realization space of an unstable coalgebra: The spiral exact sequence

-of representing objects with a \mc{G}-equivalence on the left.
+where the map on the left is a \mc{G}-equivalence.
 It induces the shift map after applying $[X^\bu,-]_{c\mc{M}^\mc{G}}$.
-This zig-zag then fits into a morphisms of split homotopy fiber sequences over $cG$.
-This second way to construct the shift map is outlined in \cite{DKSt:bigraded} in the ``dual'' setting of $\Pi$-algebras.
-The following discussion remains valid for the maps $s_{p,q}$ with $q\ge 1$, but we focus on the important case $s_{p,1}$.
+We will see that this span extends to morphisms of split homotopy fiber sequences over $cG$.
+This way of constructing the shift map is outlined in \cite{DKSt:bigraded} in the ``dual'' setting of $\Pi$-algebras.
+The following discussion remains valid for all of the maps $s_{p,q}$ with $q\ge 1$, but we will focus on the case $s_{p,1}$.